PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 * _Online mode_: When the passive device enters limited mode, it becomes reliant on a active device.
 Therefore the active device status must be set to online in order to send key updates.
 -->

-_Shared Randomness_: In order for one device to perform cryptographic updates on behalf of another, they must share a random tape.
-Practically, this is accomplished by sharing a seed for random number generation between the two.
-This random seed SHOULD/IS RECOMMENDED be shared via secure hardware or it MAY be shared over a secure 1-to-1 channel.
-Readers are encouraged to see [https://eprint.iacr.org/2023/1761] for security tradeoff analysis.
+_Shared Randomness_: In order for one device to perform cryptographic updates on behalf of another, they must share a source of randomness that is kept in secure storage.
+This is in addition to each of the devices' own randomness source.
+In cryptographic analysis terms, such shared randomness must be stored with similar protections as signature keys in order to not be assumed as compromised in the event of other state compromise.
+Practically, this is accomplished by sharing a seed for pseudorandom number generation between the two.
+This random seed IS RECOMMENDED be shared via secure hardware or sharing MAY be bootstrapped over a 1-to-1 channel, where the added MLS PCS guarantees from this draft are contingent on the security of the 1-to-1 channel.
+Readers are encouraged to see [FHX23] for security tradeoff analysis.

 <!--{::boilerplate bcp14-tagged}-->